 Way of Life of the Arbore Tribe of Ethiopia

-Also known as Ulde, the Arbore tribe are the southern neighbors of the Tsemay.
+Also known as Hor, the Arbore tribe are the southern neighbors of the Tsemay.
 They live in the hot plains north of Chew Bahir and are predominantly pastoralists.
 Livestock has high economic and social value for the Arbore.
-They keep cattle, sheep and goats.
-Milking cows, calves, sheep and goats are held in the vicinity of the settlement.
+They keep cattle, sheep, and goats.
+Milking cows, calves, sheep, and goats are held in the vicinity of the settlement.
 The rest of the livestock move from place to place in temporary camps.
 In times of drought, the Arbore temporarily move their cattle to the neighboring Tsemay and Borana where they have peaceful and cooperative relations.

-Ritual for Cattle (hulko)
+Ritual for Cattle (Hulko)

 At the beginning of the rainy season, when new grass starts to grow, the Arbore prepare a ritual to bless the fresh grass so that it is healthy for their cattle.
 All the cattle are gathered in one place for the occasion.
 Four wooden gates will be prepared, and the cattle will be herded through.
 Participants then drink coffee with butter and milk.
-Finally, boys and girls dance and a blessing by the elders and the kawet (spiritual leader) follows.
+Finally, boys and girls dance, and a blessing by the elders and the Kawet (spiritual leader) follows.

 Conflicts / Disputes of the Arbore Tribe in Ethiopia

 Among the many tribes, the Arbore are considered a peaceful people and, as such, live in relative harmony with the other tribes.
 A combination of factors has contributed to the peaceful coexistence of the community, such as the mutual sharing of their resources with other groups, intermarriage between the Arbore tribe and their neighboring tribes, their ability to speak multiple languages, and a surviving legend professing the evils of attacking the Arbore.